martonr/advent-of-code/README.md

-# advent-of-code
+# Advent of Code

-My personal Advent of Code repository
+My personal Advent of Code repository.

+## 2022

+Solutions for the 2022 problems.